Piotr0893/Music-Page-Bootstrap/README.md

 https://piotr0893.github.io/Music-Page-Bootstrap/

-Page may not show all the icons.
-If you want to see them, you have to add Your Kit from Font Awsome
+Page may not show all the icons (although it should).
+If so,all you have to do is to add Your Kit from Font Awsome